KireinaHoro/research-plan/main.typ

 == Progress to Date #lim[ca #half page]

-The doctoral student has previously finished his master thesis on porting the PsPIN smart @nic platform to @fpga[s].
-FPsPIN~@schneider_fpspin_2024 combines the Corundum @fpga @nic platform with PsPIN to create a prototype Ethernet smartNIC.
+The doctoral student has previously finished his master thesis on porting the PsPIN smart @nic platform to Xilinx @fpga[s], which are from the same vendor as
+@fpga[s] in Enzian.
+FPsPIN~@schneider_fpspin_2024 combines the Corundum @fpga
+@nic platform with PsPIN to create a prototype Ethernet smartNIC.
 This work helped him acquire necessary skills for @fpga development and in building Ethernet-based smart @nic[s].

 The doctoral student has partaken in building a prototype @pio @nic for the
 @pio paper~@ruzhanskaia_rethinking_2024 using SpinalHDL, a hardware description